NVIDIA/nvvl/pytorch/README.md

 # Building and installing
 The NVVL PyTorch wrapper requires:

-- a python `torch` package with CUDA 9.0 or newer, see [their homepage](http://pytorch.org) for instructions.
+- a python `torch` package with CUDA support, see [their homepage](http://pytorch.org) for instructions.

 - FFmpeg's libavformat, libavcodec, libavfilter, and libavutil.
 These